MunsMan/glue/README.md

 ![NixOS](https://img.shields.io/badge/NixOS-5277C3?logo=nixos&logoColor=white)
 ![Home Manager](https://img.shields.io/badge/Home_Manager-41439A?logo=home-assistant&logoColor=white)

-**Glue** is a sophisticated collection of system utilities designed to create perfect harmony between Eww, Hyprland, and other components of your desktop environment.
+**Glue** is a sophisticated collection of system utilities designed to create perfect harmony between `eww`, `Hyprland`, and other components of your desktop environment.
 Built with Rust for performance and reliability, Glue offers both a command-line interface and a daemon service for comprehensive system integration.

 ![Status bar example](./docs/eww.jpeg)